red to blue background

 Dr. Hannah Tyler is an Assistant Professor within the Department of Psychiatry and Behavioral Sciences at UT Health San Antonio.
 Dr. Tyler is a licensed psychologist and is board certified in cognitive and behavioral psychology by the American Board of Professional Psychology.
 She has extensive experience providing trauma treatment for active-duty service members, veterans, and civilian community members.
 Her research interests include the dissemination and implementation of evidence-based psychological trauma treatments, suicide prevention, and military psychology.
 Dr. Tyler’s expertise involves providing treatment and clinical consultation in Cognitive Processing Therapy (CPT), Cognitive Behavioral Therapy for Insomnia and Nightmares (CBT-I&N), Written Exposure Therapy (WET), and Crisis Response Planning for Suicide Prevention.

-Hannah Tyler
+Dr. Hannah Tyler

 Secured By miniOrange